Mini Tribute: Billy Gray

 THE QUESTION:

-AND — I am happy to say that Continental United States (excluding Alaska, Hawaii, and the territory of Puerto Rico) AND Canadian entrants are eligible to enter. (see contest rules for further information)
+Please note that only Continental United States residents (excluding Alaska, Hawaii, and the territory of Puerto Rico) are eligible to enter this giveaway contest. (see contest rules for further information)

-BlogHub members ARE also eligible to win if they live within the Continental United States (as noted above) and/or Canada.
+BlogHub members ARE also eligible to win if they live within the Continental United States (as noted above).

 If you have any questions, please feel free to DM me on Twitter @classicmoviehub.